Mynesha Spencer, L.L.M.

 We recognize that discussions regarding multicultural issues, race relations, and human rights may prove a foreign language for many Americans.
 Thus, we employ civic education to encourage civic engagement so that you too, can become culturally competent.

-Ms. Spencer earned an Administration of Justice degree from the Thomas F. Freeman Honors College of Texas Southern University in Houston, Texas May of 2015.
-She continued her collegiate studies at the University of Salamanca in Salamanca, Spain as required by the Foreign Language Department where she earned a second bachelor’s in Spanish.
-Thereafter, she graduated from Washburn School of Law and received certificates in both Civil Rights and Criminal Law.
+Mynesha Spencer was born and raised in Omaha, Nebraska.
+Ms. Spencer earned an Administration of Justice degree from the Thomas F. Freeman Honors College of Texas Southern University in Houston, Texas- one of America's oldest Historically Black Colleges/ Universities.
+She continued her collegiate studies at the University of Salamanca in Salamanca, Spain where she earned a second B.S. in Spanish.
+Thereafter, she studied law and graduated from Washburn University.

 Mynesha believes that, “Public service institutions will never be better than the individuals who manage them” and is therefore driven to help entities thrive in human relation management.
-She also trusts that along-side her, the world has a promising future… one that includes accepting it’s moral responsibility to administer social, racial, gender, and civil justice.
+She also trusts that along-side her, the world has a promising future… one that includes accepting it’s moral responsibility to administer civil justice.

 Mynesha is devoted to the advancement of concepts, practices, and policies that impact positive change.
 Her dynamic approach to listening, speaking, teaching, and training is directly aligned with best practices and specific organizational needs.

-In 2020, Mynesha was selected to serve on the Strategic Leadership Academy Board of Topeka, Kansas for minority leadership development and concurrently serves as a Board Member on the Greater Topeka Partnership Board for Economic Inclusion.
-Her greatest career achievement thus far has been conducting the Texas Youth Summit's Diversity Workshop in June of 2020.
+Mynesha has served on the Strategic Leadership Academy Board of Topeka, Kansas for minority leadership development and as Board Member on the Greater Topeka Partnership Board for Economic Inclusion.
+In 2021 she worked with the Warner Robins Police Academy in Middle Georgia to advance police- community relations.
+In 2022, she graduated from the Tessi Institute for Inclusion with DEIB Certification.
 Her resume and professional memberships prove a testament to both her skill and passion for diversity and inclusion efforts.